alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 3.md

 > [!info] Music
 > [[Index#The Proud, The Bitter, The Fallen]] (Silantyev, D.V., 2018c)

+	TODO: add resist fire, cold, lightning, resist against magic, immune to non-magical but vulnarable to thunder

 After receiving some damage, [[Lunara]]'s grip breaks and the fight transfers back to the mortal realm. [[Lunara]] is weakened, but standing.

-As the battle continues, [[Lunara]] may spend an action to bring 10 sleepwalking villagers that attack PCs.
+As the battle continues, [[Lunara]] may spend an action to bring 16 sleepwalking villagers that attack PCs.
 It is up to PCs to kill or defeat them.

 > [!faq] Player Questionnaire
 > If a player HP is halved, it may receive a pet from the dream realm to assist in the fight.